Astros sweep Yankees in ALCS, advance to World Series again - WHIZ News

 But he walked Altuve, marking the first time the All-Star lefty issued consecutive free passes this season.
 And eight pitches after the mound visit, Peña launched a 3-1 slider into the left-field seats to tie it.

+“I don’t think that homer was because I was hurt,” Cortes said.
+“It was just, he put a good swing to it.
+I thought I had located the pitch pretty well.”

-That was it for an ailing Cortes, who exited with a left groin injury that he apparently reaggravated.
+That was it for Cortes, who exited with a left groin injury that he reaggravated during workout days before the playoffs.
 He was sidelined from Aug.
 22 through Sept.
 7 with a strained left groin.

 Alvarez doubled off Wandy Peralta and went to third when Peralta got nailed by Kyle Tucker’s line drive that went for an infield single with one out.
 Yuli Gurriel bounced an RBI single through an open right side to put Houston ahead 4-3, but Peralta prevented further damage.

 Needing a win to extend their season, the Yankees got off to a fast start in the first inning following an 84-minute delay due to a threat of rain.
-Giancarlo Stanton laced an RBI single off starter Lance McCullers Jr., and Torres blooped a run-scoring single into center.
+Giancarlo Stanton laced an RBI single off McCullers, and Torres blooped a run-scoring single into center.

 That ended New York’s scoreless streak at 14 innings.
 Houston had gone 19 innings without permitting an earned run.